 |Shadow DOM||Obsolete||Initial Shadow DOM definition.|

-- Web components are supported by default in Firefox (version 63, currently Developer Edition), Chrome, and Opera.
+- Web components are supported by default in Firefox (version 63), Chrome, and Opera.

 - Safari supports a number of web component features, but less than the above browsers.